Ultimate Guide to Instagram Video: Stories, IGTV, Live, Posts, & More!

 Once your channel is live, you can start uploading videos to IGTV!

-Next, tap the “+” icon to the right of your screen to add a new video to IGTV.
+Click the + icon in the right-hand corner to add a new video to IGTV.

-Now you can select a vertical or horizontal video from your camera roll.
+Now, select a video from your camera roll.

-Write your title and add a description.
+You can write your title and add a description.
 Just like on YouTube, you’ll want to add in any relevant keywords to your description to make it easier for people to find your videos on IGTV.
 This also includes hashtags and tagging other Instagram accounts (thanks to a recent update, IGTV now offers autofill suggestions for both).

 You can also add in links!
 That’s right, people will actually be able to click on links in your description and be taken outside of the Instagram or IGTV app.